Sociology (World) A-level

 Can I switch Sociology pathways?

-Much of the A-Level programme is the same, regardless of whether you do the Crime or International Devpt (World Soc) pathway.
-It's only in year 2 when things differ slightly
+Much of the A-Level programme is the same, regardless of whether you do the Crime or World Sociology pathway.
+It's only in Yr2 when things differ slightly

 We need you to be on the correct pathway within the first two/three weeks of the Yr1 course.
-After that point, you won't be able to swap.
+After which point, you won't be able to swap.

 If you're unsure, take a look at the Sociology video on the college website, this runs through the key aspects of each.
 Alternatively, one of the Sociology team will happily talk you through the differences at enrolment.